-Emotional and psychological trauma can occur as the result of extraordinarily life events which shatter your perceived sense of safety and position in the world.
-Often, these events directly threaten your life or safety, and can lead to feelings of isolation and being overwhelmed.
-Whether the event caused you physical harm, or not, trauma can develop as a reaction to the emotional impact to the situation.
-Fear and helplessness in the instant, can be indicators of trauma.
+Emotional and psychological trauma can occur as the result of extraordinarily life events that shatter your perceived sense of safety and position in the world.
+Often, these events directly threaten your life or safety and can lead to feelings of isolation and being overwhelmed.
+Whether the event caused you physical harm, or not, trauma can develop as a reaction to the emotional impact of the situation.
+Fear and helplessness in the instant can be indicators of trauma.

 - Sudden Trauma which are time events including injury, violent attacks, or accident

-- Chronic Trauma which can include bullying, dangerous living circumstances, or domestic violence.
+- Chronic Trauma can include bullying, dangerous living circumstances, or domestic violence.

 - Overlooked cases such as losing someone important, surgery, or deeply disappointing experiences.